perez987/Apple-Secure-Boot-and-Vault-with-OpenCore/README.md

 ### Vault + UEFI Secure Boot

 At the moment it is not possible to have UEFI Secure Boot + Vault at the same time.
-Since both systems sign or modify the OpenCore.efi file, when the second applied modifies this file it breaks the integrity kept by the first applied.
-It doesn't matter which of 2 is applied first, after doing digital signature + vault (or in reverse order) OpenCore doesn't boot with a corruption notice of OpenCore.efi.
+Since both systems sign or modify the OpenCore.efi file, when the second is applied modifies this file and breaks the integrity kept by the first applied.
+It doesn't matter which of the 2 is applied first, after doing digital signature + vault (or in reverse order) OpenCore doesn't boot with a corruption notice of OpenCore.efi.